Mo-HOPE/MAL-Scraping-Script/README.txt

 - If you have a problem with method 2 just use method 1

+- The data stored in Results folder that created only one time when you run the script for the first time file

-- The data stored in Results folder as csv file (you can open it with excel)
+- The data stored as csv file (you can open it with excel)

+!!!
+IMPORTANT !!!

+- download the following modules so the script can work

+1- pip install requests
+2- pip install BeautifulSoup4
+3- pip install lxml
+4- pip install googlesearch-python

 Created by: HØPE